twpayne/go-proj/README.md

 }
 ```

-## Comparisons with related software
+## Comparisons with other PROJ bindings

 There are many existing bindings for PROJ.
 Generally speaking, these: